 Electromyography (EMG) and nerve conduction studies.
 Electromyography measures the tiny electrical discharges produced in muscles.
 A thin-needle electrode is inserted into the muscles to be studied.
 An instrument records the electrical activity in your muscle at rest and as you contract the muscle.

-In a variation of EMG called nerve conduction studies, two electrodes are taped to your skin above a nerve to be studied.
+In a variation of electromyography (EMG) called nerve conduction studies, two electrodes are taped to your skin above a nerve to be studied.
 A small shock is passed through the nerve to measure the speed of nerve signals.
 These tests help identify and exclude conditions such as an abnormal condition of your nerves (neuropathy) and a muscle tissue disorder (myopathy).

 - Muscle biopsy.
 A muscle biopsy might be done to help your doctor look for evidence of another condition that could be causing the weakness.